fransan33/TTC_Delay_Project/README.md

 ## 3. Objectives

 - **Primary Objective:** Determine whether the frequent delays in TTC Subway system are caused by factors that are controllable (i.e. vehicle issues & crew availability)
-- **Secondary Objective 1:** Evaluate yearly per-line on-time performance against TTC's published 90% KPI target to assess whether the service levels meet the organization's own performance standard
+- **Secondary Objective 1:** Evaluate per-line on-time performance against TTC's published 90% KPI target to assess whether the service levels for each year meet the organization's own performance standard
 - **Secondary Objective 2:** Identify the specific times or days when service reliability drops
 - **Secondary Objective 3:** Build improvement initiatives to lessen the occurrence of delays root causes and its operational impact